j9t/html-minifier-next/README.md

 ### Sorting attributes and style classes

-Minifier options like `sortAttributes` and `sortClassName` won't impact the plain‑text size of the output.
+Minifier options like `sortAttributes` and `sortClassName` won’t impact the plain‑text size of the output.
 However, using these options for more consistent ordering improves the compression ratio for gzip and Brotli used over HTTP.

 ### CSS minification with Lightning CSS